anjrv/cluster8_hotels/README.md

 # Version control for Cluster 8 Hotels

 **Required dependencies:**
+\\
 hoteldeps.jar located in the root of the project contains dependencies for the JDBC driver as well as mail and activation drivers that provide email features.
-It is required to compile the email engine and is required by both the email engine and database functions at runtime.
+It is required to compile the email engine and is required by both the email engine and query engine at runtime.

 **Initial setup done by:**
 * Compile required class: